kido2k3/FLOATING-POINTING_ALU/README.md

 - A line (testcase) format in input.txt: <para1> <para2>
 - Example testcases are saved in multi_TestCase folder
 - testcase5 (overflow), and testcase6 (underflow) are used for build.txt, not input.txt.
-In this case, only run testbench file and obverse the test console
+In this case, only simulate testbench file and obverse the test console
 ```